 The tips and picks in this guide likely have increased your knowledge of how various welders function.
 It should also have provided valuable insight into choosing the best welder for the tasks you need to perform.
 That said, you might still have some questions.
 The following section addresses those that crop up most often.

 Q: What’s the difference between welding, brazing, and soldering?

 Welding uses high temperatures to actually melt the metal of the pieces to be joined, creating the strongest possible bond.
 Brazing uses lower temperatures and a soft metal—typically bronze or brass—as a molten filler, almost like a glue.
 It is often used on materials like titanium, which are challenging to weld.
 Soldering uses low-melting-point alloys, normally as a permanent attachment for electrical connections.

-MIG welding is the easiest to learn and will accomplish a wide variety of tasks.
-It’s where most people start.
-TIG welding provides more precision and control.
-Stick is best for outdoors.
+MIG welding is the easiest to learn and will accomplish a wide variety of tasks; it’s where most people start.
+TIG welding provides more precision and control, and stick is best for outdoors.
 A few multiprocess welders offer all three.

 As discussed above, type of task and duty cycle will be the main considerations in determining power requirements.
 Be careful not to underestimate.
 Operators can turn down a more powerful welder, but an underpowered model will result in inferior welds.